eenblam/RepCalc/README.md

 RepCalc requires a varying number of arguments depending on the desired analysis.
 When using the command line, arguments must be supplied in the order given below, from left to right.
 Optional fields are indicated by square brackets.

 General form:
-./repcalc.py -[abc][ABt] [length] te_data [te_columns] [roi_data] [roi_columns]output_file [config_file]
+`./repcalc.py -[abc][ABt] [length] te_data [te_columns] [roi_data] [roi_columns]output_file [config_file]`

 ## Command Line Option Flags

-When running RepCalc from the command line, options are given by flags combined in sa single string prefixed by a hyphen, e.g. “-cBt”.
+When running RepCalc from the command line, options are given by flags combined in sa single string prefixed by a hyphen, e.g. `-cBt`.
 This string must given as the first argument to RepCalc, and including additional option arguments elsewhere will produce an error.
 The ordering of the flags themselves is arbitrary.
 However, the hyphen should always come prior to the actual flags.

-Description
+Options:

-        - -a,    Choose analysis type WG:  Calculate TE density relative to the entire genome.
+    - `-a`,    Choose analysis type WG:  Calculate TE density relative to the entire genome.
-        - -b,    Choose analysis type ROI:  Calculate TE density within regions of interest.
+    - `-b`,    Choose analysis type ROI:  Calculate TE density within regions of interest.
-        - -c,     Choose analysis type MXROI:  Calculate distribution of TEs within regions of interest.
+    - `-c`,     Choose analysis type MXROI:  Calculate distribution of TEs within regions of interest.
-        - -A,    Columns will be given explicitly for TE data following path to TE data.
+    - `-A`,    Columns will be given explicitly for TE data following path to TE data.
-        - -B,    Columns will be given explicitly for region of interest data following path to regions of interest data.
+    - `-B`,    Columns will be given explicitly for region of interest data following path to regions of interest data.
-        - -t,     Transpose output.
+    - `-t`,     Transpose output.
 Does not apply unless -c is also selected.

-- The options -a, -b, and -c specify WG, ROI, and MXROI, respectively.
+- The options `-a`, `-b`, and `-c` specify WG, ROI, and MXROI, respectively.
 One and only one must be specified by the user, and using more than one of the three will result in an error.
 - The user may specify that column numbers will be explicitly provided for all 4 variables following the name of a given input file.
 The column numbers should be provided as 4 distinct integer values delimited by a single space.
-To specify that columns will be provided for transposable element data, use -A.  To specify that columns will be provided for regions of interest data, use -B.
+To specify that columns will be provided for transposable element data, use `-A`.
+To specify that columns will be provided for regions of interest data, use `-B`.
-- Neither -A nor -B is required.
+- Neither `-A` nor `-B` is required.
 Column numbers default to 0, 1, 2, and 3 for ID, Chromosome, Start, and End, respectively, for either input file.
-Since WG utilizes only one data input (for transposable elements), using -B and supplying additional columns will produce an error due to the presence of extraneous arguments.
+Since WG utilizes only one data input (for transposable elements), using `-B` and supplying additional columns will produce an error due to the presence of extraneous arguments.
-- To transpose the output given by MXROI, include the option -t.
-This will cause an error if specified with option -a or -b.
+- To transpose the output given by MXROI, include the option `-t`.
+This will cause an error if specified with options `-a` or `-b`.

 ## Command Line Arguments